 To dole out a much-bastardized word, a reusable water bottle is the sustainable choice.

 But if saving the world isn't enough incentive to start using a reusable bottle, perhaps you'll be swayed by the fact they're now — wait for it, fans of late capitalism — a bona fide fashion accessory!
 Environmentalists have been championing the cause for years, but now reusable bottles are also cool.

 Exhibit A is Jonah Hill, who has been seen skulking around his SoHo neighborhood clutching the absolute unit that is the 64-ounce, half-gallon Hydro Flask, which he has customized with stickers as if it were a skate deck or MacBook.
-Given his relationship with Allbirds-wearing climate champ Leonardo DiCaprio, Hill is no doubt aware by now that global warming is slowly obliterating the planet (I am writing this article in 104 degrees Fahrenheit heat in Berlin, FFS), but he also knows that the bottle adds a certain je ne sai quoi to his I-just-rolled-out-of-bed-and-still-look-cool-as-fuck aesthetic.
-It’s a flex, perhaps even a meta-flex, a knowing nod to his status as an unlikely style icon, able to transform even the most prosaic item into something desirable.
+Given his relationship with Allbirds-wearing climate champ Leonardo DiCaprio, Hill is no doubt aware by now that global warming is slowly obliterating the planet, but he also knows that the bottle adds a certain je ne sais quoi to his I-just-rolled-out-of-bed-and-still-look-cool-as-fuck aesthetic.
+It's a flex, perhaps even a meta-flex, a knowing nod to his status as an unlikely style icon, able to transform even the most prosaic item into something desirable.

 It's understandable that some might balk at the idea of reusable bottles being reduced to some kind of style prop.
 The notion is ridiculous bordering on Kafkaesque.
 Forgoing single-use plastic should be an obvious choice, cool or not.
 But people are nothing if not impressionable, and in our celebrity-obsessed culture, sometimes it takes a nudge from someone famous to kick-start a movement.